-Lecture and Seminar Readings and Seminar Questions will be posted on MyUni.
+Lecture and Seminar Readings and Seminar Questions will be available free of charge from the Image and Copy Centre and posted on MyUni.

 Online LearningMyUni will be used to post announcements, post additional lecture materials (including slides) and announce assignment tasks.
 It will also contain electronic copies of the Course Information, Lecture and Seminar Guides, and Course Materials and a Question and Answer forum.

 Students are expected to check MyUni regularly to keep up to date with these materials and additional learning resources throughout the course.